csseeker/differ/docs/history/sprints/SPRINT2_COMPLETE.md

 ## Overview

 Sprint 2 focused on adding application icons to improve visual branding and Windows integration.
-We've successfully integrated placeholder icons that can be easily replaced with custom designs later.
+I've successfully integrated placeholder icons that can be easily replaced with custom designs later.

 ---